 Do I have to call you to sign up?

 Yes.
 We are available to sign you up, during our signup hours, every day of the year.
 After you sign up, our technical support is available to you 24 hours a day.
 FAA testing is so complicated that we have found many advantages to signing people up for our courses in person by phone.
 However, if you are deployed U.S. military and calling is not an option for you, please email us at SheppardAir@aol.com and we will make special arrangements for you.

 Why isn't your technical support a 1-800 phone number?

 We're just trying to keep the purchase cost down.
 1-800 numbers cost money as you know.
-Some subscribers end up not needing much technical support, while others use it a lot.
+Some subscribers end up not needing much technical support from our instructors and staff, while others use it a lot.
 So if we added an additional amount to the purchase price to cover the 1-800 number, some people would be paying more for a number they'll hardly use, while others won't have paid as much as they'll need.
-So we'll pay for our tech support experts to be available to support you 24 hours a day, and then those of you who end up using it the most pay the most in phone charges.
+So we'll pay for our tech support experts and instructors to be available to support you 24 hours a day, and then those of you who end up using it the most pay the most in phone charges.
 Of course, people often call us with their cell phone, and most cell phones don't have long distance charges attached to them anymore.

 Are FAA question changes done once a year? - or - It's December... should I wait until January (next year) to buy your test prep... that way I am studying the newest question bank from the FAA?